-2.2 Experimental Concept
+69 2.2 Experimental Concept

 The Mu3e experiment is designed to measure low momentum electrons with outmost precision and at high rates.
-In phase I, it will be located at an existing muon beam line at PSI which can provide muon rates of about $10^8 \,\mu/s$ .
-In the second phase, higher muon rates in the range of $10^9 \,\mu/s$ are required.
-PSI is currently investigating on options for the High Intensity Muon Beam line with muon rates of the order of $10^{10} \,\mu/s$ .
+In phase I, it will be located at an existing muon beam line at PSI which can provide muon rates of about $10^8 \,\mu \,\mathrm{s}^{-1}$.
+In the second phase, higher muon rates in the range of $10^9 \,\mu \,\mathrm{s}^{-1}$ are required.
+PSI is currently investigating on options for the High Intensity Muon Beam line with muon rates of the order of $10^{10} \,\mu \,\mathrm{s}^{-1}$.

 The detector is shown in figure 2.
-The incoming muon beam is stopped on a hollow double cone target made from Mylar foil.
-The momentum of the decay products is measured by their curvature in the solenoidal magnetic field.
-The tracking detector is based on silicon pixel sensors and is cylindrically arranged around the beam axis.
-Two layers of pixel sensors surround the target for precise vertexing while two further layers are placed at a larger radius for momentum measurements.
-A minimum transverse momentum $p_T$ of 10 MeV is required for a particle to cross all four layers and be reconstructed.
-A scintillating fibre detector provides precise timing.
+The incoming muon beam is stopped on a hollow double 75 cone target made from Mylar foil.
+The momentum of the decay products is measured by 76 their curvature in the solenoidal magnetic field.
+The tracking detector is based on silicon 77 pixel sensors and is cylindrically arranged around the beam axis.
+Two layers of pixel 78 sensors surround the target for precise vertexing while two further layers are placed at 79 a larger radius for momentum measurements.
+A minimum transverse momentum $p{\rm T}$ of 80 10 MeV is required for a particle to cross all four layers and being reconstructed. Α 81 scintillating fibre detector provides precise timing.
+82

-The electrons from muon decays have low momenta of only a few tens of MeV.
+The electrons from muon decays have low momenta of only a few ten MeV.
 Hence, multiple Coulomb scattering dominates the momentum resolution.
 For this reason, the HV-MAPS (High Voltage Monolithic Pixel Sensor) technology is chosen for the pixel detector [3].
 This technology features a built-in readout circuitry eliminating the need for additional readout chips.
-HV-MAPS further allow for a sensor thickness of only 50 μm and thus a material amount of 0.1 % of a radiation length per pixel layer including mechanical support and readout flexprint.
-The precision of the momentum measurement can be further improved by measuring the trajectory of the electron not only when it is outgoing but also when it returns to the detector (see figure 3).
-The momentum resolution of a reconstructed long track from a recurling particle is up to factor of ten smaller than in the case of reconstructed short tracks from the outgoing trajectory alone (see figure 4).
-The Mu3e detector is therefore extended by one (two) so-called recurl stations upstream and downstream of the central detector in phase I (phase II).
-The recurl stations consist of two layers of pixel sensors and scintillating tiles.
+HV-MAPS further allow for a sensor thickness of only 50 μm and thus a material amount of 0.1% of a radiation length per pixel layer including mechanical support and readout flexprint.